Level: Beginner

 Tweening and Physics

 For example, if you are sliding an actor to the right, and it slams into a box, it may sail past the box instead.
 Why?
 Because tweening is directly setting the position (or rotation) of the actor continually.
+It's difficult for the physics engine to work properly since you are effectively "teleporting" the actor around.

-If accurate physics are desired, avoid using tweens and use conventional methods instead: setting the actor’s velocity or angular velocity, or using forces to push the actor or twist it.
+If accurate physics are desired, avoid using tweens and use conventional methods instead.

 Summary

-Tweens let you apply gradual changes to an Actor’s property over time.
+- Tweens let you apply gradual changes to an Actor’s property over time.

-Tweens are not 100% accurate and do not guarantee arrival at the exact final value.
+- Tweens are not 100% accurate and do not guarantee arrival at the exact final value.

-Avoid tweening with a 0 second duration.
+- Avoid tweening with a 0 second duration.
 Use a small value like 0.01 instead.

-Physics becomes inaccurate (it works but is like directly setting position) when using tweening to move an Actor.
+- Physics becomes inaccurate (it works but is like directly setting position) when using tweening to move an Actor.
 Use forces or velocity setting instead.